logo

 TIL: That's No Moon.
 It's Aliens.
 (Maybe.) | Today I Learned

-77K views • almost 9 years ago
+77K views • about 9 years ago

 UPDATE: 11/6/2015 The SETI Institute reports that after observing the star with its Allen Telescope Array for more than two weeks, it has found no clear evidence for a signal in either narrowband transmissions, which might be used as a hailing signal for a society to announce its presence, or broadband signals, which could be "produced by intense microwaves used to propel rockets servicing the megastructure."
 (By the way, how clever is it that SETI has deduced how we might detect alien rockets in deep space?
 Pretty cool.)
 SETI hasn't given up, however.
 It continues to monitor the star, and scientists hope to use more powerful telescopes in the near future to listen even more closely.
 The SETI Institute: http://www.seti.org/ ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 TIL: That's No Moon.
 It's Aliens.
 (Maybe.) | Today I Learned https://youtu.be/gGW45QJt9xg National Geographic https://www.youtube.com/natgeo